WASHINGTON STATE CHILD CARE & CDA TRAINING CLASSES

 The Department of Children, Youth and Families (DCYF) regulations (also known as rules, Washington Administrative Code, or WAC) set the standards for child care that is licensed or certified by DCYF.
 DCYF adopts rules (also known as regulations, Washington Administrative Code, WAC, and administrative law) to set licensing requirements when directed by state law to set specific requirements to help clarify more general laws, or help organize requirements that may be set by both state and federal laws.

-See these links for rules for child care licensed or certified by DEL:
+See these links for rules for child care licensed or certified by DCYF:

 - Child Care Center Licensing Rules – WAC 170-295